-1 Note that the some public comments included among the "policy updates" comments refer to "Scenarios".
+2 Note that the some public comments included among the "policy updates" comments refer to "Scenarios".
 The reference is to early draft development scenarios discussed starting at the August 29 joint Board meeting and open house.
 Those comments are included among the policy update comments because the scenarios development will inform updates to the policy sections that will undergo later revision: Sections 2 (Built Environment) and 7 (Housing).

 - > Jan.
 24. 2017 City Council and Planning Board Study Session - Feb.
-TBD City Council and County PC and BOCC direction and initial approval of these sections.
+TBD City Council and County PC and BOCC direction and initial approval of Sections 3, 4, 5, 6, 8, 9.